alexandersumer/Notare/README.md

 Notare is an open source note-taking app for educational YouTube videos.
 It consists of a Google Chrome extension for note-taking and a companion webapp for note and video organisation, both communicating with a common Flask REST API backend.

+## Roadmap

+- Replace the Flask REST API with a golang gRPC backend on AWS, replacing the SQLite database with DynamoDB
+- Improve the authentication experience; allowing for password reset and Google authentication
+- Deploy the product

 ## Running Notare

 The follow instruction are for Mac and Linux computers.